-Have you tried to give your baby a bottle and they are just not having it?
-It can be very stressful when you are trying to get your baby used to take a bottle and they refuse.
-There are strategies to help with the process.
-It is also important to remember that anything your baby does or doesn’t do is giving you good information and can be a window into how well they can feed and challenges with it.
+Many parents use bottles at some point, whether just for the occasional night out or because they will be returning to work, and send their pumped milk bottles for the caregiver to feed the baby.
+But what do you do if your baby refuses to take the bottle?
+Have you tried to give your baby a bottle, and they are just not having it?
+Getting your baby used to a bottle can be very stressful when they refuse.
+Don’t worry; there are strategies to help you when your baby has bottle refusal.
+Also, remember that what your baby does or doesn’t do gives you clues into how well they are able to feed and challenges with it.
 (3) It can take some experimenting and diving deeper looking into why they are having a hard time, but when you uncover the why, it often holds the solution for how to help them.

 Babies use different muscles when they nurse compared to how they drink from a bottle.

 - For nursing, a baby opens their mouth wide with their tongue coming out over the bottom gum line and the tongue draws the nipple and a portion of the areola tissue into their mouth.
 Their lips flange and form a seal on the breast.
-The tongue needs to be able to remain extended, cup the breast tissue and move in a wave-like motion to move milk from further back in the ducts towards the nipple as well as help create suction.
+The tongue needs to be able to remain extended, cup the breast tissue and move in a wave like motion to move milk from further back in the ducts towards the nipple as well as help create suction.

 - At the bottle, a baby uses their tongue in a different way which helps control the flow of milk.
 Instead of a wave-like motion, we see a movement more like a piston firing forward and back with the back of the tongue rising and thrusting forward.(1)